 The first is which NFC chip do you need ?
 There's a detailed breakdown of the different NFC chip types on our website but to save you the read, to get started, buy yourself NFC tags with the NTAG213 chip.

-Unless you plan on encoding vCard contact details (which Seritag strongly suggest that you don't), then the NTAG213 chip will do everything you will probably need.
+Unless you plan on encoding vCard contact details (read our guide on how to encode vCards), then the NTAG213 chip will do everything you will probably need.

 For the format/style of the tag, then start with plain or printed stickers.
 They are cheap and you can test and start encoding without worry.
 We'd suggest a set of plain white (or clear) 22mm to 38mm size NTAG213 NFC tags will work just fine.